-Crisis standards of care (CSC) is when a health care systems are so overwhelmed by a pervasive or catastrophic public health event it is impossible for them to provide the normal, or standard, level of care to patients.
+Crisis standards of care (CSC) is when health care systems are so overwhelmed by a pervasive or catastrophic public health event it is impossible for them to provide the normal, or standard, level of care to patients.
 In situations like this, a formal declaration by state government would occur to recognize health care systems are in crisis operations that may last for some time.
 MDH supports CSC planning as it is impossible to predict the timing and severity of a future outbreak and waiting for the disaster to strike would be too late.

 A standardized tool to assist Minnesota hospitals, clinics or primary care settings in determining the best use of specialized equipment and supplies during a pervasive or catastrophic public health event.

-- Pharmaceutical Shortages for Minnesota Hospitals (PDF)
+- Pharmaceutical Shortages for Minnesota Hospitals (PDF) Updated June 2019.

 Frequently Asked Questions.
-Updated June 2019.